 2. Blog Articles

 These short, focused essays are highly versatile and can be used to address specific pain points at any position in the buyer’s journey.
 They are the key to success of SEO programs to drive traffic to websites.
-They are easier to generate than larger white papers and can be used to react to market challenges and to create news-driven content.
+They are easier to generate by a B2B copywriter than larger white papers and can be used to react to market challenges and to create news-driven content.

 2. How-to Ebooks